 I Sweat, Therefore I Lose Weight?

 Spending a day at the spa is definitely one of my favorite activities!
 Alternating between the sauna and freezing cold bath helps me let off some steam.
 And what to say about the beauty of the place!
 It is also said that these hot-cold cycles help eliminate stress, relax muscles, improve blood flow, and even lose weight!
+But how?
+By our sweat?
 There is no doubt about one thing: it doesn’t make us lose fat, but water.

 What happens when you sweat?